NubeDev/legacy-docs/chapter/tutorials/lte/firmware.md

 Please start with the following steps:

 1. Upgrade the Pycom Firmware Updater tool to latest version
-2. Select Firmware Type Stable in the communication window to upgrade to version `v1.18.1.r1`
+2. Select Firmware Type `stable` in the communication window to upgrade to version `v1.18.1.r1`

 You can find the different versions of firmwares available here: